-Absolutely not!!
-Shows such as the new ABC Family series "GREEK" do not give accurate depictions of West Virginia University fraternity and sorority Life.
+Shows such as the ABC Family series "GREEK" and the movie "Animal House" do not give comprehensive depictions of West Virginia University fraternity and sorority Life.
 Many of the portrayals on television and in media thrive on Greek stereotypes that are not typical at West Virginia University.
 Every fraternity and sorority is different and unique.
 WVU prides itself on hosting over 30 fraternities and sororities, each with their own characteristics and personalities.
 The images portrayed in the movies and on TV do not reflect those attitudes at WVU.